Grow Your Medical Or Healthcare Business Online With WordPress

 - Department Of Public Health (Australia – State Level): e.g. NSW – http://www.health.nsw.gov.au/pages/rss.aspx

-- Centers For Disease Control And Prevention - Get various health-related news feeds and podcasts here: http://www2c.cdc.gov/podcasts/rss.asp
+- Centers For Disease Control And Prevention - Find various health-related feeds and podcasts here: http://www2c.cdc.gov/podcasts/rss.asp

-- Medical News Feeds: You can search medical news feeds by going to publications like the NYTimes feeds section (e.g. Research: http://www.nytimes.com/services/xml/rss/nyt/Research.xml)
+- Medical News: You can search medical news RSS feeds in places like the NYTimes RSS feeds section (e.g. Health news: http://www.nytimes.com/services/xml/rss/nyt/Health.xml)

-- MedicineNet – MedTerms Medical Word of the Day: http://www.medicinenet.com/rss/dailyword.xml.
-You can also select individual RSS feeds here (http://www.medicinenet.com/rss/article.htm) (e.g. Medications, Men’s health, Chronic Pain, Pediatrics / Healthy Kids, Digestion, Thyroid, etc.)
+- MedicineNet.com – Daily Health and Medical News: http://www.medicinenet.com/rss/dailyhealth.xml.
+You can also choose individual feeds here (http://www.medicinenet.com/rss/article.htm) (e.g. Medications, Asthma, Migraine Headaches, Pediatrics / Healthy Kids, Eyesight, High Blood Pressure, etc.)

 - Medical News Today – Featured Headlines: http://rss.medicalnewstoday.com/featurednews.xml

-- MedicalNewsToday.com – You can also select individual feeds here: http://www.medicalnewstoday.com/newsfeeds-rss (e.g. Medical Students/Training, Dentistry, Asbestos/Mesothelioma, Pancreatic Cancer, Food Intolerance, Women’s Health/Gynecology, Liver Disease/Hepatitis, etc.)
+- MedicalNewsToday.com – You can also select individual RSS feeds here: http://www.medicalnewstoday.com/newsfeeds-rss (e.g. Public Health, Bird Flu/Avian Flu, ADHD/ADD, Aid/Disasters, Diabetes, Cleft Palate, Genetics, etc.)

-You can also search online for general feeds, e.g. “medical rss feeds” or search for feeds on specific subjects, e.g. “HPV vaccine rss feeds”, “hearing rss feeds”, “premature ejaculation rss feeds”, etc.
+You can also search online for general RSS feeds, e.g. “medical rss feeds” or search for feeds on specific topics, e.g. “headache rss feeds”, “drug approvals rss feeds”, “restless legs syndrome rss feeds”, etc.

-(RSS (Really Simple Syndication) feeds can help to improve your website’s user experience.)
+(Using RSS feeds can help to improve your health-related site’s UX.)

-Checklists and medical forms are a fantastic way to increase visitor engagement, add value to your visitors and provide something unique.
-Forms and checklists can provide useful step-by-step information and resources to perform steps.
-Checklists and charts are also great educational tools.
+Checklists and explanatory charts are a great way to help increase user engagement and add value to your readers.
+Charts and checklists can give them step-by-step information and resources to complete tasks.
+Checklists and forms are also great client educational tools.

 - Health checklists and charts for specific systems

-- Dental checklists – e.g. first visit, maintenance program, general dentistry, etc.
+- Dental checklists – e.g. first visit, oral hygiene program, cosmetic dentistry, etc.

-- General charts & infographics (e.g. sugar content in different foods, sleep requirements at different stages of development, etc.)
+- General charts & infographics (e.g. sugar content in different foods, the importance of sleep at different stages of development, etc.)

-Providing useful tools, gadgets and applications on your website is a great way to increase visitor engagement and add significant value to users.
-Health-related calculators, for example, are great tools to add to your website.
-Other tools could include things like diagnostic tools, or even recipes.
+Providing useful tools and applications on your website can help increase visitor engagement and add value to potential clients.
+Calculators, for example are great tools you can add to your website.
+Others could include things like nutritional tools, and even recipes.

-In the next section of this guide, we will be discussing a number of WordPress-based tools you can use in your health or medical-related website that can also help to improve your search engine optimization, improve user engagement and generate more traffic to your business.
+In the next section, we will look at a several WordPress plugins you can add to your medical or health-related site that can also help improve seo, improve user engagement and generate more traffic to your business.